damar-marin/language-app/README.md

 <table border="0">
   <tr>
     <td align="center">
       This app helps users practice reading, writing, and speaking in more than 100 languages.
-Built with Python and KivyMD, it provides a seamless and interactive experience for language learners of all levels.
-The app includes features like speech recognition, writing exercises, and real-time pronunciation feedback.
+Built with Python, it provides an interactive experience for language learners of all levels.
+The app includes features like speech recognition, writing exercises, and user leaderboards.
     </td>
     <td align="center">
       YouTube video showcasing the app